Srishti14/ex_04_06_coursera_py4e/README.md

 # ex_04_06_coursera_py4e

-ewrite your pay computation with time-and-a-half for over- time and create a function called computepay
+Exercise 6: Rewrite your pay computation with time-and-a-half for over- time and create a function called computepay